 There are as many different yoga classes as there are yoga teachers.

-If you want to de-stress, look after your back, work on core strength and flexibility, spend a bit of time upside down, or you just want to be able to get up and down off the floor without falling over, then it’s worth trying a class.
+If you want to feel less stressed or anxious, look after your back, work on core strength and flexibility, spend a bit of time upside down, or you just want to be able to get up and down off the floor without falling over, then it’s worth trying a class.
 If you don’t enjoy the class, try another teacher.
 There are faster-paced classes, slower ones, more spiritual ones, less spiritual ones and so on.

 In the mean time, here are a few facts about yoga.